Body Parts In French Worksheet

 • Nasal vowels: French has nasal vowels (sounds produced with air passing through the nose), which can be tricky for non-native speakers.
 Pay close attention to the pronunciation guides and listen to native speakers to master these sounds.

 • Liaison: This is the linking of sounds between words.
-For instance, "la tête" might sound like "latet" in connected speech.
+Take this: "la tête" might sound like "latet" in connected speech.

 • Gendered articles: Note the masculine (le, les) and feminine (la, les) articles preceding the nouns.
 Understanding gender is crucial for correct grammar.

-• Online resources: Utilize online dictionaries and pronunciation guides (like Forvo) to hear the correct pronunciation.
+• Online resources: apply online dictionaries and pronunciation guides (like Forvo) to hear the correct pronunciation.

 Expanding Your Vocabulary: Beyond the Basics